The Safest and Most Dangerous Places in Financial District, San Francisco, CA: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Financial District is $2,119 per year, which is $1,655 more than the national average and $1,629 more than San Francisco's city average.
-Below we compare neighborhoods similar to Financial District:
+The overall cost of crime per resident in Financial District is $2,119 per year, which is $1,655 more than the national average and $1,629 more than San Francisco's city average.
+The comparison below uses neighborhoods similar to Financial District:

 • In New Downtown, Los Angeles, CA, crime costs $1,496 per person, which is $624 less than in Financial District.